wangfowen/owenwangdotcom/_posts/2015-02-01-how-to-make-friends.md

 myself to try to meet people.

 If positivity is not your thing, at the bare minimum it's necessary to get in a mood to talk.
+A core component in meeting someone is the conversation you share.
-Establishing a friendship is a two way street, so you should put in the effort to hold your end of the conversation.
+It's a two way street to go from the conversation to a friendship, so be mindful to put in effort to hold your end in conversation.

 This step is where Nav and I went wrong.
 We met at a networking event where I had already been drained from all the socializing, so when we spoke, I was not